List of Neighbours characters introduced in 2022: Asher Nesmith

 Asher Nesmith, played by Kathleen Ebbs, made their first appearance on 10 May 2022 in Australia and on 14 April 2022 in the UK.
 Asher is the first non-binary character to appear in Neighbours.
 Before their first episode aired in Australia, Ebbs confirmed their casting and wrote about how much the part meant to them, saying "As someone who grew up watching this iconic soap, it was an honour to not only be a part of this amazing cast, but to be that representation I so desperately needed as kid.
 I hope I've done my community proud and you enjoy Asher as much as I enjoyed playing them.
 Here for a good time, not a long time!"
 Ebbs found the cast and crew were open to feedback about how Asher should be portrayed and gave them "flexibility" to change things, like Asher's outfits to make them feel comfortable.
-Ebbs found their time on set to be a "positive experience", as well as an "euphoric experience" as they were the first non-binary person on the show.
+Ebbs found their time on set to be a "positive experience", as well as a "euphoric experience" as they were the first non-binary person on the show.
 Iona Rowan of Digital Spy speculated that Asher might end up working at the local café, after an official photograph featuring Ebbs on the set was released by the show.
 At the end of May, it was confirmed Asher would become a love interest for Nicolette Stone (Charlotte Chimes).